-E coli in urine is a common finding in patients with urinary tract infection. sometimes, E coli in urine is incidentally discovered when routine urine tests are done.
+E coli in urine is a common finding in patients with urinary tract infection(UTI). sometimes, E coli infection in urine is incidentally discovered when routine urine tests are done.
 At other times, patients with symptoms of urinary tract infection get their diagnosis confirmed when the lab discovers the exact strain of E coli in urine culture.

 However, when there is significant burden of E coli in urine or when the normal flow of urine is blocked or slowed down, E coli may proliferate and cause infection.
 At this state, the body tries to fight the infection by sending white blood cells into the urine.
 These white blood cells(WBC) can be detected in the urine with simple tests.
 The presence of WBC in the urine is proof that E coli in urine has caused infection.
 If there were just a few E coli in the urine without any WBC, they may not have had the chance to initiate the infection yet.
 Therefore, seeing E coli in urine does not always mean that you have urinary tract infection.
 Seeing E coli in urine along with WBCs definitely mean that you have urinary tract infection.

-In most otherwise healthy people, E coli in urine may only cause lower urinary tract infection symptoms that are limited to the urinary bladder and urethra.
-Those people may have pain, burning or other symptoms that are present when urinating.
-When E coli in urine invade the kidneys, they usually produce systemic symptoms or symptoms that can affect the whole body.
-Example of these type of symptoms include body aches, high fevers, loss of appetite, nausea, vomiting etc. As in any disease, the actual symptom in any individual patient depends on that particulars patient’s age, gender, general health, pain tolerance and other unique characteristics.
-The infected kidney can also be painful and the pain may be felt in the flank area of the side of the infected kidney.
+E coli lower urinary tract infection symptoms that are limited to the urinary bladder and urethra.
+Those people E coli UTI may have pain, burning or other symptoms that are present when urinating.
+When E coli invade the kidneys, they usually produce systemic symptoms or symptoms that can affect the whole body.
+Example of these type of symptoms include body aches, high fevers, loss of appetite, nausea, vomiting etc. The infected kidney can also be painful and the pain may be felt in the flank area of the side of the infected kidney.
+As in any disease, the actual symptom in any individual patient depends on that particulars patient’s age, gender, general health, pain tolerance and other unique characteristics.

 E coli in urine: A 68 year old female admitted to the hospital with stroke

 Mrs. G is a 68 year old female who was admitted to the hospital after she developed a weakness on the right side.
 She was diagnosed with ischemic stroke.
 She had some problems with speaking and swallowing.
 She was unable to get out of the bed by herself and was unable to control her urine.
 They inserted a catheter to help her drain the urine.
 Despite everything that was going on with her, Mrs G was relatively pleasant.
-He was still smiling even when her face was asymmetric and her voice as difficult to understand.
+He was still smiling even when her face was asymmetric and her voice was difficult to understand.
 She was working with her physical therapist and was moving as much as she could.

 We started Mrs. G on an antibiotics that would kill E coli in urine and would also be effective against other common infections.
-She responded to the treatment.
+She responded to the E coli treatment.
 Her fevers went down and she was able to transfer to the bathroom to urinate on her own.
-We took the urine catheter out as that was probably what helped E coli to climb up into her urinary tract.
+We took the urine catheter out as that was probably what helped E coli climb up her urinary tract.
 Finally the urine culture came back and sure enough we found E coli in urine.